lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 or somewhere in the Internet.
 With this, the Internet of Things (IoT) becomes a reality, built up out of uniquely identifiable and addressable objects (things).
-Over the next decade, this could grow to large numbers {{FIFTY-BILLION}} of Internet-connected constrained devices, greatly increasing the Internet's size and scope.
+Over the next decade, this could grow to large numbers of Internet-connected constrained devices ({{IoT-2025}} predicts that by, 2025, more than 2500 devices will be connected to the Internet per second), greatly increasing the Internet's size and scope.

 The present document provides a number of basic terms that have been useful in the standardization work for constrained